Candidate Endorsements

 How do we do endorsements?

-Candidates start by filling out our current endorsement questionnaire.
+Candidates start by filling out our current endorsement questionnaire (Google form) (preferred) or current endorsement questionnaire (Adobe *.pdf).

 Are there any dates we should know?